Pittsburgh vs. Miami College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Pittsburgh and its opponents have gone over the current 61-point total in four of seven games this season.
+- Pittsburgh and its opponents have gone over the current 61.5-point total in four of seven games this season.

-- The combined points per game average of the two teams, 77.4, is 16.4 points above Saturday's over/under.
+- Miami has combined with its opponents to score more than 61.5 points in two games this season.

+- Saturday's over/under is 15.9 points lower than the two team's combined 77.4 points per game average.

-- These two squads combine to allow 49.6 points per game, 11.4 fewer than this contest's over/under.
+- These two squads combine to surrender 49.6 points per game, 11.9 fewer than this contest's over/under.

-- The average total in Panthers games this season is 54.9, 6.1 points fewer than Saturday's over/under of 61 .
+- The Panthers and their opponents score an average of 54.9 points per game, 6.6 fewer than Saturday's total.

-- The 61 over/under in this game is 2.4 points higher than the 58.6 average total in Hurricanes games this season.
+- The 61.5 over/under in this game is 2.9 points above the 58.6 average total in Hurricanes games this season.

 Pittsburgh Stats and Trends

-- Pittsburgh has played seven games, with six wins against the spread.
+- In Pittsburgh's seven games this year, it has six wins against the spread.

-- The Panthers have covered the spread twice this season when favored by 10 points or more (in three chances).
+- The Panthers have been favored by 9 points or more three times this season and have covered the spread in two of them.

-- Pittsburgh's games this year have hit the over in 71.4% of its opportunities (five times in seven games with a set point total).
+- Pittsburgh has hit the over in 71.4% of its opportunities this year (five times over seven games with a set point total).

 - The Panthers score 45.3 points per game, 15.3 more than the Hurricanes surrender per contest (30).

-- When Pittsburgh records more than 30 points, it is 4-1 against the spread and 4-1 overall.
+- When Pittsburgh scores more than 30 points, it is 4-1 against the spread and 4-1 overall.

-- The Panthers have turned the ball over six times this season, one more turnover than the Hurricanes have forced (5).
+- This year, the Panthers have turned the ball over six times, one more than the Hurricanes' takeaways (5).

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook .